 About The 2017 Festival

 The 36th Annual Takoma Park Street Festival will take place on Sunday, October 1, 2017 from 10am-5pm in Takoma on Carroll Avenue in Takoma Park, MD to Carroll Street, NW in Takoma, DC.
 Interested in applying?
-Click on the APPLICATION tab.
+Booths are sold out, but email email@example.com to be added to the 2018 e-blast.

 The festival will once again host a talented mix of local artists offering paintings, photographs, pottery, silk-screening, bath and body care, stained glass, jewelry, woodworking, textiles, ceramics, kids’ items and much more.